5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Enabling_AppleIGC.md

 # Enabling AppleIGC

-In order to make use of the AppleIGC kext for Intel I225/226 NICs, the following config settings are required – otherwise Ethernet won't work:
+In order to make use of the `AppleIGC.kext` for Intel I225/I226 NICs, the following config settings are required – otherwise Ethernet won't work:

 - **ACPI**
 	- "Add" Section: enable `DMAR.aml`